 Hyper-casual games should be able to play infinitely.
-Repeating a game after game can become dull after a while, hyper-casual games have to contain a variety of attributes to keep the gameplay re-engaging and fun.
-For this reason, there is always a harder level in the hyper-casual game.
+Repeating a game after game can become dull after a while, these types of games have to contain a variety of attributes to keep the gameplay re-engaging and fun.
+For this reason, there is always a harder level in games of this genre.

 As previously mentioned, hyper-casual games shouldn’t require a set of skills, a learning period, or a high concentration of the game player.
 Play in public transport, while you’re watching the tv, even on the toilet.